royalgraphx/DarwinKVM/docs/docs/02-HostPreparations/04-PkgConf.md

 ---
 layout: default
-title: Libvirtd Configuration
+title: Package Configuration
 parent: Host Preparations
-nav_order: 5
+nav_order: 4
 ---

-# Libvirtd Configuration
+# Package Configuration
-#### Necessary changes to use Virt-Manager via User.
+#### Necessary changes to config files to use Virt-Manager via User.

 {: .warning }
 Adding yourself to the libvirt group allows for password-less root both from the host and guest.
 If you are uncomfortable with that and want to avoid this, consider using [Polkit](https://wiki.archlinux.org/title/Polkit) instead which will prompt you for your password.
 While this is safe for our use case, be aware of what you're doing when following guides online.